chitranjan-gupta/Amazon-Bot/README.md

 # Amazon-Bot

-Amazon Product Price Tracking Telegram Bot.
+## Amazon Product Price Tracking Telegram Bot.
+Tried of continuously checking the decrease in price of product your want to purchase from Amazon.
+Do not worry this bot will help you in achieving it.
+This bot will check the price in every 24 hour (you can decrease it also) and if the price has decreased then it will send a telegram message with the decreased price.
 Read the documentation on [wiki](https://github.com/chitranjan01/Amazon-Bot/wiki).
 ## Run Locally